 Clay is the owner of Desert Gardens Outdoor Services, Inc..
 He has been in the landscape and tree business for over 25 years and has been a certified Arborist through the ISA since 2005.

-Ms. Murdock has been a Master Gardener in Bernalillo County for more than 15 years (lifetime or feels like it).
-Although her degrees are in Mathematics from Purdue University and an MBA from the University of Houston with a career in computer-related work and management, she has had a love of horticulture for most of her life.
+Margo has been a Master Gardener in Bernalillo County for more than 20 years (lifetime or feels like it).
+Although she holds a BS in Mathematics and an MBA and had a career in computer-related work and management, she has had a love of horticulture for most of her life.
 Since taking the city offered courses on trees in Houston, she has found a niche in learning about trees.

-Tom is a Sandoval County Master Gardener, a Rio Rancho Tree Steward, an ISA Certified Arborist, specializing in teaching and consulting an ABQ BioPark Zoo docent, and a published author.
+Tom is a Sandoval County Master Gardener, a Rio Rancho Tree Steward, an ISA Certified Arborist, specializing in education and assessment, an ABQ BioPark Zoo docent, and a published author.

 Thomas Neiman was born and educated in the Garden State of New Jersey, earning a Bachelor’s Degree in Economics at Upsala College.
 He combined thirty-five years of military and federal service, beginning as an Air Traffic Controller in Texas, moving to New Mexico in 1978, and completing his career as a System Specialist with the Federal Aviation Administration in Albuquerque, New Mexico.